Robust Estimation and Inference for Categorical Data: Outlier diagnostics

+In addition to robust estimation, it is often of interest to identify outliers in a given sample.
+It may not be intuitive what constitutes outlyingness in categorical data, which may only be supported on a finite set and/or non-numerical.
+We propose to adopt the philosophy of \citet[][p.~280]{croux2007} and define a categorical outlier as \emph{``an observation which is unlikely to have been generated by the imposed model''}.
+Equivalent definitions have been proposed in \citet{davies1993}, \citet{lindsay1994}, and \citet{markatou1997}.

+With this outlier philosophy, one may identify a categorical cell~$\z\in\Z$ as outlying if its population probability~$\fepsz$ is statistically significantly different from the model probability at estimand~$\Btheta_0$, $\pz{\Btheta_0}$, which corresponds to the best fit that can be achieved with the postulated model for the chosen discrepancy function.
+In other words, for a given cell~$\z$, we wish to perform the hypothesis test

+where the alternative hypothesis may be replaced by a one-sided alternative depending on whether one expects outlyingness to manifest in~$\pz{\Btheta_0}$ being larger or smaller than~$\fepsz$.
+Such a priori beliefs are implicitly imposed by the choice of discrepancy function.
+While the discrepancy functions in Table~\ref{tab:rhoRAF} are primarily designed to downweight classes with large Pearson residuals, there exist discrepancy functions that can downweight ``inliers'', that is, classes whose Pearson residuals are structurally smaller than~0.
+Examples are the negative exponential function (see Table~\ref{tab:rhoRAF}, proposed by \citet[][Section~7.2]{lindsay1994}) and the discrepancy function in eq.~\eqref{eq:rw01} with the choice $c_1 = 0$ (see \citet[][p.~1128]{ruckstuhl2001} for a discussion).

-Ideally, a test for such a hypothesis will reject~$\hyp{0}$ if the presumed model is misspecified for that cell, and sustain~$\hyp{0}$ if it is correctly specified for that cell.
+Ideally, a test for the hypotheses in~\eqref{eq:H0} will reject~$\hyp{0}$ if cell~$\z$ is outlying, and sustain~$\hyp{0}$ if it is not.
 It turns out that a test statistic that satisfies these two desirable properties is given by